TandonDevOps/IndraABM/profiler/README.md

 # Python Profiler Considerations

+## Why would you want to use a profiler?
+Let's say you have a program that's running slow.
+What is the best way to speed it up?
+How do you know which function to optimize first?

 Profiling is a form of program analysis that measures the frequency and duration of function calls.
-We can use it to optimize IndraABM and our models.
+To speed up our models and the IndraABM system, we need to know which functions are taking the most time to execute.
+With that information we can optimize our program.
+We can make our slow functions faster, or we can call our slow functions less often.

-## Types
+## Types of Profilers
 * Deterministic Profilers - Tracing
 * Statistical Profilers - Sampling

-### cProfile - Tracing
+## cProfile - Tracing
 Build in to the standard python library.
 Docs:  https://docs.python.org/3/library/profile.html

-#### cProfile CLI example
+### cProfile CLI example
 example of CLI execution of cProfile redirected into a file named info.log, sorted by filename and total time (tottime): `python -m cProfile -s filename -s tottime segregation.py > segregation.profile`

 Command Line arguments: